mnentwig/STDFoo/README.md

 Converts ATE .stdf.gz to binary float data, one file per TEST_NUM, e.g. to be efficiently loaded into Octave.

 * Needs only a recent C++ compiler e.g. MinGW g++, no libraries required except libz
-* Multi-(well, dual-)threaded, gives about 40 % performance boost over the single-threaded reference implementation (use -DREFIMPL)
+* Multithreaded, which gives about 40 % performance boost (note: try -DREFIMPL and compare)
-* Fast: A dataset 832 Mb zipped, 30000 simulated DUTs with 2k testitems each is converted in around 12 s on a 2014 PC.
+* Fast: A dataset 832 Mb zipped, 30000 simulated DUTs with 2k testitems each is converted in around 12 s on a 2013 PC.
+* compatible/future-proof: Compiles with -std=(c++11, c++17, c++20, c++23)
+* Simple and stupid, both building and running
+* used STDF fields are *PIR* (insertion), *PTR* (individual test data), *PRR* (results/binning).
+Any other records are skipped

 ### Command line arguments:
-STDfoo.exe myOutDirectory myInputfile.stdf.gz
+STDfoo.exe myOutDirectory myInputfile1.stdf.gz myInputfile2.stdf.gz myInputfile3.stdf.gz ...
-myOutDirectory will be created.
+The output directory will be created.

 ### Results in myOutputDirectory:
 * testnums.uint32: all encountered TEST_NUM fields in ascending order